Skip to main content

 ASSESSMENT METHODS

-The different components of the examination are designed to assess the intended learning outcomes.
+The different components of the written examination contribute to the assessment of the expected learning outcomes.

-• The open-ended questions are intended to assess the ability to apply knowledge and understanding, through the critical analysis of social phenomena related to the body, health and sport.
+• Open-ended questions aim to verify the ability to apply knowledge and understanding through the critical analysis of examples, situations, or social phenomena and also contribute to the assessment of:

-Overall assessment will consider accuracy of content, clarity of argumentation, and the ability to connect theoretical concepts with practical and social contexts.
+The overall evaluation of the written examination takes into account the accuracy of content, clarity of argumentation, and the ability to connect theoretical concepts to applied contexts.

 Exam schedule